Browse by category

 Recent studies have revealed foodborne diseases stem from cross-contamination, inadequate cooking temperatures of fresh food, and a lack of employee health and hygiene standards.
-In addition, the onslaught of Covid-19 has brought about many changes in how we maintain our hand hygiene routines.
+The onslaught of Covid-19 has brought about many changes in how we maintain our hand hygiene routines.
 Contaminated hands can transfer bacteria and viruses, and other microorganisms by handling and preparing the food.
-Hence, it becomes imperative that restaurant employees adopt better hand hygiene protocols such as wearing gloves.
+Hence, it becomes imperative that QSR employees adopt better hand hygiene protocols such as wearing gloves.
 For effective glove compliance, replace gloves after every four hours, irrespective of their associated use.

 d.
 Do not reuse disposable gloves.

-To see hair in your food is unpleasant, and this feeling gets exaggerated when it is your favorite food from your favorite dish from your joint, for which you have paid money.
-Hairnet usage by restaurant staff and employees helps minimize the contamination in the customers’ food and is mandatory in the FDA’s 2013 food code.
+It is unpleasant to see hair in your food, and this feeling gets exaggerated when it is your favorite food from your favorite QSR, for which you have paid money.
+Hairnet usage by QSR staff and employees helps minimize the contamination in the customers’ food and is mandatory in the FDA’s 2013 food code.

-All members working in restaurants and kitchens should wear hairnets without any exception.
+All members working in QSR kitchens should wear hairnets without any exception.
 The hairnet should cover all hair and ears.

 Open the hairnet and place it on your head, starting at the forehead, carefully stretching it back, and tucking it on the sides of your head and at the nape of the neck.
 Make sure no stray hairs are sticking out, and avoid stretching the hair net too wide, which can make it slip off your head.

-While we all enjoy and miss going out to our favorite restaurants, the very idea that there might be hair in our food is enough to repulse anyone.
+While we all enjoy and miss going out to get food from our favorite QSR, the very idea that there might be hair in our food is enough to repulse anyone.
 Even worse is when someone ends up ingesting those fallen hairs while eating the food.
 Hence, specific measures need to be adopted to prevent such a mishap from occurring.